test-network-function/cnf-certsuite-operator/README.md

 When the CR is deployed, a new pod with two containers is created:

 1. Container built with the cnf certification image in order to run the suites.
-2. Container which creates a new CR representing the CNF Certification suites results based on results claim file created by the previous container.
+2. Container (sidecar) which updates the Run CR's status fields containing the CNF Certification suites results based on results claim file created by the previous container.

 **See diagram summarizing the process:**